-Geerte is a Dutch violinist and workshop leader with a special interest in cross-arts and improvisation.
-She collaborates and creates new work with dancers, electronic musicians, visual artists, actors, and a variety of musicians with different musical backgrounds from all over the world.
-To share her passion for music and composition with others, Geerte works as a workshop leader with a wide range of communities.
+Geerte is a Dutch violinist and workshop leader with a special interest in instant composition, community art and somatic body work.
+In her work the violin, movement, voice and text are all integrated creating a rich and unique world of sounds and images.
+She collaborates and produces new work with a variety of international artists from various backgrounds.
+To share her passion for music and composition with others, Geerte facilitates workshops for a wide range of art students and communities.

 Geerte started playing the violin when she was 4 years old.
-In 2002 she was admitted to the Young Talent Class at the Royal Conservatoire of The Hague, The Netherlands, where she studied with Hans Scheepers.
-She continued her violin studies in The Hague with Ilona Sie Dhian Ho and graduated with her Bachelor of Music in June 2013.
-Inspired by its rich and experimental music seen she moved to London where she specialised in improvisation, cross-arts and community art at the Guildhall School of Music and Drama as part of the Artist Masters Programme.
+She was accepted in 2002 to the Royal Conservatoire of The Hague in the Young Talent Class, where she studied with Hans Scheepers.
+She continued her violin studies with Ilona Sie Dhian Ho and received her Bachelor of Music in June 2013.
+Inspired by its rich and experimental music seen she moved to London where she specialized in improvisation, cross-arts, and community art as part of the Artist Masters Program at the Guildhall School of Music and Drama.
 She graduated in 2015 with her final research performance ‘Interbeing'.
 Interbeing is a piece for 8 moving string players exploring the space between sound and movement.
-In her research Geerte has focused on the phenomenological experience of collaboration and the visual and physical aspects of her own practice as a violinist.

 From September 2015 till April 2016 Geerte lived and worked in Tanzania.
 It was an adventure in which she got the chance to work, play, sing, dance, create, explore and exchange with international and local communities in Tanzania and surrounding countries.